-public interest. § 40-10.1-107, C.R.S.; Rule 6008 of the Rules Regulating Transportation by Motor Vehicle, 4 Code of Colorado Regulations (CCR) 723-6.
-Commission Rule 6008 identifies the amount, type of protection, and form that motor carriers must maintain at all times in order to safeguard the public interest.

-11. Specifically, motor carriers must obtain and keep motor vehicle liability insurance or a surety bond coverage in force at all times.
-Rule 6008(a)(I), 4 CCR 723-6.
-In addition to motor vehicle liability coverage, towing carriers and household goods movers must maintain and keep cargo liability insurance or surety bond coverage in force at all times.
+10. Generally, motor carriers holding a Commission permit, authority, or certificate must maintain evidence of financial responsibility with the Commission in such sum, for such protection, and in such form as the Commission deems necessary to adequately safeguard the public interest. § 40-10.1-107, C.R.S.
+(2019); Rule 6008 of the Rules Regulating Transportation by Motor Vehicle, 4 Code of Colorado Regulations (CCR) 723-6.
+Commission Rule 6008 identifies the amount, type of protection, and form that motor carriers must maintain at all times vehicle liability coverage, towing carriers and household goods movers must maintain and keep cargo liability insurance or surety bond coverage in force at all times.
 Rule 6008(a)(I) and (III), 4 CCR 723-6.
 Towing carriers must obtain and keep worker's compensation insurance in force at all times; and towing carriers providing storage must obtain and keep garage keeper's liability insurance in force at all times.
 Rule 6008(a)(IV) and (V), 4 CCR 723-6.
 And, in addition to motor vehicle liability and cargo liability coverage, household good movers must obtain and keep general liability insurance or surety coverage in force at all times.
 Rule 6008(a)(VI), 4 CCR 723-6.